exoego/rspec-openapi/README.md

 There are some gems which generate OpenAPI specs from RSpec request specs.
 However, they require a special DSL specific to these gems, and we can't reuse existing request specs as they are.

-Unlike such [existing gems](#links), rspec-openapi can generate OpenAPI specs by just adding `:openapi` tag without rewriting your actual test code.
+Unlike such [existing gems](#links), rspec-openapi can generate OpenAPI specs from request specs without requiring any special DSL.
-Furthermore, rspec-openapi allows manual edits while allowing automatic generation, in case we can't generate every information from request specs.
+Furthermore, rspec-openapi keeps manual modifications when it merges automated changes to OpenAPI specs in case we can't generate everything from request specs.

 ## Installation